Neroware/RpgProject2020/README.md

 # Project 2020 (Young Earth)

 This game was my first try of creating a rpg.
-Some code-samples are uploaded here.
+Some code-samples are uploaded in this repository.

 The project itself is a 2D Pixel Art RPG Adventure Game made with the new Godot Game Engine. #WaitingForGodot Check out my Devlog at Youtube:  [Youtube Channel](https://www.youtube.com/channel/UCPEsDMd9W6qJwaMhJhkUFAg)